 The following guide provides an overview of the flat foot correction process.

 Before getting into the details of the program, let’s first review some basic information about flat feet.

-Flat feet is a condition characterized by the absence of an arch on the inside of the foot.
+Flat feet, also known as pes planus or fallen arches, is a condition characterized by the absence of an arch on the inside of the foot.

-The condition has been associated with genetics and several other factors.
+The condition has been associated with genetics, early shoe-wearing in childhood, obesity, and several other factors.

 There are two main types of flat feet: flexible and rigid.